jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 I’ve never met anyone who wants to change their life that hasn’t.
 All it takes is a decision.

-If they haven't made it, they don't really want it.
+If they haven’t made it, they don’t really want it.

 First of all, you have to realize one thing:

 A goal without a plan is just a dream.
-It's not a way to change your life.
+It’s not a way to change your life.

-This doesn't mean these people don’t desire the benefits of a changed life.
+This doesn’t mean these people don’t desire the benefits of a changed life.
 Everyone wants more of the good and less of the bad.
 The desire for a great life is as common as the need for water.

 Lives aren’t changed by wishes alone.